alexch/codelikethis/public/lessons/git/git_intro.md

 Look carefully at the digits inside the brackets -- **`d8b9565`**.
 They are the *same digits* as the beginning of the full hash above.

-> The commit id is generated using a cryptographic algorithm known as "SHA-1 hash", which assures that no two commits will ever have the exact same sequence of digits in their ids.
+> The commit id is generated using a cryptographic algorithm known as "SHA-1 hash", which assures that no two commits will ever have the exact same sequence of digits in their ids. <small><br>(unless someone [tries really hard to force a collision](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html))</small>

 # LAB: More shopping